Quick Pinto Bean Spread: No Processor Needed

 That’s it, enjoy!

-I truly love making this bean spread, but usually swap out the pinto beans for a different variety each time, like navy or black beans.
+I truly love making this bean spread, but usually swap out the pinto beans for a different variety each time, like black beans or navy beans in my white bean dip recipe.
 But don’t limit yourself, you can apply the same technique to any variety of canned beans or even chickpeas to make a delicious dip or spread.

 And if you love easy Mexican-inspired dips, be sure to try my lime zest guacamole and classic pico de gallo salsa as well!